 · The Kneeling Position

-This is one of the most common positions performed with the help of abs rollers.
-You can start by placing your knees on the floor and keeping the abs tight to maintain a straight back position.
-Once you’ve gotten yourself in the right position, it is time to roll the wheel as further as possible, keeping your chest to the ground and arms fully extended.
+This is one of the most common positions performed with the help of ab rollers.
+You can start by placing your knees on the floor and keeping your abs tight to maintain a straight back position.
+Once you’ve gotten yourself into the right position, it is time to roll the wheel as far as possible, keeping your chest to the ground and your arms fully extended.

 This exercise is quite painful, so always begin with small pushes and then keep increasing them gradually.
 I always start with three sets of 8 reps.

 This exercise is one level harder than the kneeling position and includes much more of your muscle strength.
 For this exercise, you will place yourself in a pushup position with your knees off the ground, getting all the support from your toes.

 Hold the roller under your shoulders, and gradually roll it further in front of your body, and bring it back by moving your hands underneath your chest.
 This exercise is pretty tricky; hence, it takes quite some time and practice in order to perform it properly and effectively.
 Always start slowly with three sets of five reps.

 · Single-Arm Abs Roll-Out

 Once I start getting into the depth of working out, I love giving myself different challenges.
 For a more challenging ab roller workout, you can try out a single-arm abs roll-out.
 For this exercise, you can choose to either stand or kneel on the ground and lay the ab roller in front.